invisibleroads/invisibleroads-tutorials/dance-salsa.rst

 - Man grasps woman's left hand with his right hand and steps into crossbody stance to move out of her way.
 - Man pulls his connected right hand to his left to guide the woman across from his right to his left.
 - Man flings his right hand to his right so that the woman spins counterclockwise as she is walking across.

+.. _Push crossbody:

+Push crossbody
+^^^^^^^^^^^^^^
+From closed position, his right hand moves behind her back and pushes her right shoulder as he moves out of her way so that she spins counterclockwise to the other side while the man matches her spin in the same counterclockwise direction to face her.

 .. _Wedge crossbody: